cmonaghan/cmonaghan.github.io/_posts/2017-11-02-lessons-i-learned-working-in-a-salmon-cannery.md

 ---
 layout: post
-title:  "Lessons I Learned Working in a Salmon Cannery"
+title:  Lessons I Learned Working in a Salmon Cannery
-author: "Christian"
 ---

 I spent my summer after college working at a salmon cannery in a remote part of Alaska.
 I worked as an unskilled laborer at minimum wage, 16 hours a day, 7 days a week.
 Every moment was spent either working or sleeping; personal time didn't exist.
 Working in a cannery was neither fun nor enjoyable, but it was a grounding experience and taught me some unexpected things.